Online Learning FAQs

 Overall, online classes are taken from the convenience of any location you have access to a computer with an Internet connection.
 Please be aware that some online courses do require a proctored exam.
 It is important to read the course requirements to see if you are taking a course that requires a proctored exam.

-All online, hybrid, and blended courses are accessed through our campus learning management system, Blackboard Learn.
+All online, hybrid, blended, and Hyflex courses are accessed through our campus learning management system, Blackboard Learn.
 You can access Blackboard and view your courses in the MyNCCC or Courses section.
-You will be given access to the course in Blackboard two days prior to the official course start date for the Winter Intersession and four days prior to the fall and spring semesters.
+You will be given access to the course in Blackboard five days prior to the official course start date each semester.
 Check your schedule as some module courses have different start dates.
 If you add a course to your schedule during drop/add, the course will not show up in Blackboard for 12 to 24 hours.
 To get started, please view this information.

 Current students can request an enrollment verification letter by going to “Banner Web”, enter the secure area, and click on “Student and Financial Aid”.
 Verifications are available 24-hours-a-day, 7-days-a-week, 365-days-a-year via this website.
 You may also complete an enrollment verification request available in the Registration & Records Office (A-201) or fax a letter of request to 716-614-6821.